It Was Not Called “Byzantium”

 At this site there are several pages dealing with the history of the Roman Republic and the Roman Empire.
 In particular, there is an extensive essay on related issues, "Decadence, Rome and Romania, the Emperors Who Weren't, and Other Reflections on Roman History."
 This is certainly enough material for a book, which I have been urged to write.

 Because of that, in 2016 I wrote up a prospectus for a book, which I sent to Viking Press.
-I picked Viking because they had published a book, Justinian’s Flea, Plague, Empire, and the Birth of Europe, by William Rosen [2007], which now seems to have acquired a new subtitle, The First Great Plague and the End of the Rome Empire.
+I picked Viking because they had published a book, Justinian’s Flea, Plague, Empire, and the Birth of Europe, by William Rosen [2007], which now seems to have acquired a new subtitle, The First Great Plague and the End of the Roman Empire.
 This book had cited my own Rome and Romania page in an endnote [#36, p.331].
 Mr. Rosen himself (d.2016) was not an academic historian but an executive in publishing, who began to write non-fiction on various subjects, living near where I do now, in Princeton, New Jersey.
 As I believe is customary in such matters, Viking ignored my letter.

 I am not an academic historian either, but a retired academic philosopher.
 I have also heard a bit about the publishing business, where, even with a manuscript in hand, getting a hearing with a publisher about a book requires some kind of connection, an agent, or the Old Boy Net.
 These are not acquired at will.